ggmolly/podcastify/README.md

 # cool things

 1. it uses 64kbps vorbis audio which should be enough for multiple speakers + background music
-2. audio files are removed after 6 hours
+2. audio files are removed after 6 hours (this can be changed in the `.env` file)
-3. videos >4 hours are not allowed because i don't want to pay for storage (but you can change that the `.env` file)
+3. videos >4 hours are not allowed because i don't want to pay for storage (that can also be changed in the `.env` file)

 # collected data